spxctrzz/Slasher/README.md

 # Usage

-*if you dont know anything about python, it may be difficult to get slasher running*

 1. Set the "TOKEN" variable at the top of payload.py to you your discord bot token.

 2. In payload.py, find the variable "id" on line 102 and replace "discord_server_id" with the ID of the server you want the bot to message in.